inyokaproject/docker-setup/README.md

 ```
 docker stack deploy -c docker-compose.yaml -c docker-development.yml inyoka-dev --with-registry-auth
 ```
+For development container-images with tag `staging` are used.

  - for _production_
 ```
 docker stack deploy -c docker-compose.yaml inyoka --with-registry-auth
 ```
+For production the container-images with tag `latest` are used.

 Service status